dupgit/sauvegarde/README.md

 * 0.0.12 Use compression in file_backend.
 * 0.0.13 Add some security between clients and server to avoid sending plain clear text messages.
+* 0.0.14 Modify file_backend to store meta data into a database
+* 0.0.15 Add a new backend that will store things into an object storage.

 ### Releases